 Disciplinary sanctions range from probation through dismissal/ termination.

-OTHER MISCONDUCT OFFENSES AND DEFINITIONS
+OTHER HARASSMENT DEFINITIONS

 Other University policies may fall within the Sexual Misconduct Policy when a violation is motivated by the actual or perceived membership of the reporting party’s sex.